 - Draghi doesn’t think that strong euro is a problem in itself though.
 He believes that the currency’s strength merely reflects the market’s confidence towards the new economic policies that the central bank has implemented.

-- Draghi dismissed the speculation that the central bank would engage in a “currency war” to boost growth though lower exchange rates.
+- Draghi dismissed the speculation that the central bank would engage in a “currency war” to boost growth through lower exchange rates.

 - Draghi said that the ECB is keeping a vigilant eye on economic developments and is willing to act if necessary to make sure things go as planned.
 This seems to imply that is prepared to make further interest rate cuts if the need arises.